pytoolz/toolz/doc/source/control.rst

         return b

 Programming is hard when we have to juggle many code elements of each type at the same time.
-Good programming is about managing these three elements so that the developer must only think about a handful of them at a time.
+Good programming is about managing these three elements so that the developer is only required to think about a handful of them at a time.
 For example we might collect many integer variables into a list of integers or build a big function out of smaller ones.
 While we have natural ways to manage data and functions, control flow presents more of a challenge.

 We organize our data into **data structures** like lists, dictionaries, or objects in order to group related data together -- this allows us to manipulate large collections of related data as if we were only manipulating a single entity.